Get a Quote

 Chelsea is a highly desirable and prime central London location, famed as a playground for the rich.
 Bordered by Fulham to the west, Knightsbridge and South Kensington to the north, Belgravia to the east and the River Thames to the south, Chelsea is in the finest of company.
-Chelsea is particularly famed for its luxury shopping opportunities; Sloane Square, Kings Road, Sloan Street and Fulham Road are the most popular.
+Chelsea is particularly famed for its luxury shopping opportunities; Sloane Square, Kings Road, Sloane Street and Fulham Road are the most popular.

 Moving to Chelsea couldn’t be easier.
-The Britannia Ryans office is located just 45 minutes away from Chelsea, in Edmonton.
+The Britannia Ryans office is located just 45 minutes away from Chelsea.
 The team at Britannia Ryans are not only able to provide you with a seamless moving service, but can also provide bespoke storage solutions.

 Chelsea encapsulates the finest in London property, from swanky studio apartments to bijou villas and magnificent five-storey town houses.
 Chelsea was originally a village next to the Thames, and this is reflected in the multitude of period homes.
 There are many impressive Georgian properties, as well as 19th-century red-brick terraces and mansion blocks skirting around garden squares.